panadax/BUPT_QMUL-Telecom_Multimedia-Year3/README.md

 <br /><br /> Stronger emphasis in individual coursework and also group-based coursework.
 <br /><br /> You start to think (and plan) about graduation.

-## About the Initiator:
+## About Initiator:
 PAN Jinglun
 <br /><br /> (pre) Year-4 Student
 <br /><br /> E-mail: panadax@bupt.edu.cn
 <br />
 <br /><br /> If you think it does help you, just share it with your friends ~~and star it~~.
 That would be a great encouragement for us.
-<br /><br /> If you have some other useful files, just share them.
+<br /><br /> If you have some other useful materials, just share them.
 Your name will be added here(Contributor List).
+<br /><br /> This platform is not just for the students who are major in Telecommunication with Management(Multimedia).
+Some common courses are shared in International School in BUPT.
+<br /><br /> Moreover, it's not exclusive right that only Year-4 or maybe elder students could modify this project.
+If there are something new in class, just replace and update with latest materials.
+<br /><br /> Inheritance is my earnest hope!
 <br /><br /> Any questions about this project, you can submit in the issue area or send an email to me.
 <br /><br /> Good luck in Year 3!
 <br /><br />